The Doctor of Philosophy Program

 The ECE department offers two different tracks to pursue a PhD:

 1. Course requirements include:

 - At least 30 graduate course credits beyond the bachelor’s degree are required.
 Of the 30 graduate credits of coursework, at least 28 must be letter-graded courses.
 At least 21 credits must be letter-graded ECE courses and up to 9 credits can be graduate courses in a related field.

 - Of the 21 ECE letter-graded graduate course credits, 6 must be associated with an area of concentration outside the student’s primary area of study.

 - Two (2) of the letter-graded ECE courses must be Ohio State ECE 6000+ for students beginning the PhD program in autumn 2019 and after.

-- Of the 30 graduate credits of coursework, at least 28 must be letter-graded courses, 1 credit must be ECE 7080 or PHILOS 7080, and 1 credit can be ECE 8193, individual studies.
+- Of the required 30 graduate credits of coursework, in addition to 28 letter-graded courses, 1 credit must be ECE 7080 or PHILOS 7080, and 1 credit can be ECE 8193, individual studies.
 ECE 7080 or PHILOS 7080 is waived for Ohio State University graduates who completed ECE 3080 or PHILOS 1332.

 2. Transfer credit:

 - Up to 24 graduate course credits and up to 24 dissertation credits (for a maximum of 48 credits) can be transferred from another institution into the direct PhD program subject to the approval of the ECE Graduate Studies committee.